Dreamerol/NEURAL-NETWORKS-FOR-3D-VECTOR-CLASSIFICATION/README.md

 ---

-## Overview
+### Overview
-**Neural Network Lab** is separated into a few fields of tasks, building neural networks with Tensorflow, implementing our mini version of neural network from scratch, applying the key concepts for gradient descent, backpropagation, optimization functions for finding the best parameters/weights/, biases for our neural network.
+**Neural Network Lab** is separated into a few fields of tasks: building neural networks with TensorFlow, implementing a mini version of a neural network from scratch, and applying key concepts such as gradient descent, backpropagation, and optimization functions to find the best **parameters (weights and biases)** for our neural network.

 ---

 ## Key Tasks